 Sternberg-El Hotabi, Heike 1999.
 Untersuchungen zur Überlieferungsgeschichte der Horusstelen, 62 (2 parts). Ägyptologische Abhandlungen, Harrassowitz Verlag, I, pp. 106, 110, fig 55; II, p.
 72, pl. xvii.

 Patch, Diana Craig 2011.
 "From Land to Landscape."
 In Dawn of Egyptian Art, edited by Diana Craig Patch.
-New York: The Metropolitan Museum of Art, n.
+New York: The Metropolitan Museum of Art, p.
+80, n.
 155.